On this page

 We recommend planning 2-6 weeks before the desired date of the first clinic.
 This will allow you to have enough time to promote the event and help make your vaccine clinic a success!
 Depending on your resources and staff support available, DPH can work with you to plan a clinic in a shorter time frame.

 Individuals ages 6 months and older are now eligible to receive the COVID-19 vaccine.

 Everyone age 5 and older is strongly recommended to get a booster dose when it is due.
+The Fall updated (bivalent) booster doses are only authorized for children age 5 and older.
+The Pfizer booster is for children ages 5+, the Moderna booster is for children ages 6+.
 Click here for updated info about booster eligibility and vaccine timing by age.